GIS mapping is a buzzword in many fields, including real estate site selection and business strategy. But what exactly is GIS and how is it used?

 In many cases, the geographic information system allows users to run reports on the underlying data and can be used as the base for other analytics tools, such as site scoring tools.

 Think that GIS mapping could be a helpful tool in your organization?
-The Buxton Analytics Platform offers a GIS application called SCOUT that streamlines data visualization and decision making.
-Learn more.
+Buxton's SCOUT application is a GIS tool that streamlines data visualization and decision making.
+Learn more about SCOUT and our platform.